devlincashman/kwait/README.md

 🚀 A simple, yet powerful Go library and CLI tool to wait for Kubernetes resources to enter the desired state. 🚀

+Entirely inspired by the amazing [k8s-wait-for](https://github.com/groundnuty/k8s-wait-for) project.
+The cli and featureset of kwait is designed to be a superset of [k8s-wait-for](https://github.com/groundnuty/k8s-wait-for)'s work with the power of Go!

 [![Go Report Card](https://goreportcard.com/badge/github.com/devlincashman/kwait)](https://goreportcard.com/report/github.com/devlincashman/kwait)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)